Step 1: Understand How Much You Can Save From Your Salary

 Step 3: Increase Your Savings At The Same Rate As And When Your Salary Increases

 To calculate the potential for savings, you must perform cash flow planning.
-As salary is a set inflow, it is the financial withdrawals that must be planned in order to determine how much may be saved.
+As salary is a set inflow, it is the financial withdrawals and personal finance at a young age that must be planned in order to determine how much may be saved.
 Increase your savings rate as much as you can in the next two years before getting married.
 Additionally, you could require money for your own wedding, so you should arrange your investments accordingly.

 It’s tempting to utilize a raise, incentive, or bonus to treat yourself whenever you receive one.
 Lifestyle creep a genuine thing!
 Isn’t it?
 You don’t necessarily have to spend more just because you earn more!
 Resist the wish to spend it and immediately begin saving the additional money.